Their elders and officers do not appear distinguished from their brethren by dress or names.

 So why would he have any special reason for their being Sabbath keepers?
 He wouldn't!
 He was a Calvinistic writer, a learned historian, and even a jurist.
 And yet he says, 'insabatati they were called, not because they were circumcised, but because they kept the Jewish Sabbath.'

+He certainly had no desire to favor the cause of the seventh day.
+Gretzer objects to his statement on the ground that the Waldenses exterminated every festival.
+That's true — every Roman festival.
+But this was the most natural thing in the world for men who had God's own rest day in their keeping.
+Robinson also quotes on this point the testimony of Archbishop Usher.
+Though that prelate held that the Waldenses derived these names from their shoes, he frankly acknowledges that many understood that they were given to them because they worshipped on the Jewish Sabbath.
 This testimony is valuable in that it shows that many early writers asserted the observance of the Saturday for the Lord's Day by the people who were called Sabatati.
 In consequence of the persecutions which they suffered and also because of their own missionary zeal, the people called Waldenses were widely scattered over Europe.
 They bore however, different names in different ages and in different countries.
 We have decisive testimony that some of these bodies observed the seventh day, others observed Sunday.
+They had suffered that woman Jezebel to teach among them and to seduce the servants of God.

 Yes, but he gets the wrong conclusion.
 The Waldenses did go astray.
 They did go backwards, they did allow the false system to teach among them and seduce God's servants.
 They had even come to practice infant baptism and the priests of Rome administered the rite to their children.
 That's true.
 Later, Waldenses did go that way backwards and in addition to this, they sometimes joined with them in the service of mass.